iogbole/israelo/inprogress/2021-01-07-Setting-up-shib-sso-like-a-boss.md

 ### Install Shibboleth

-You have probably heard of OKTA, OneLogin, ADFS, PingId etc, but not so much of Shibboleth.
+You have probably heard of OKTA, OneLogin, ADFS, PingId etc, but perhaps, not so much about Shibboleth.
 Shibboleth performs exact functions (and even more IMHO) as the popular Identity Providers; it is an open source SAML Identity Provider and it has out of the box support for LDAP, Kerberos, JAAS, X.509, SPNEGO.
-It also supports multifactor authentication with DUO, google,OpenID etc
+It also supports multifactor authentication with DUO, google,OpenID etc.

 Modify your `/etc/hosts`: